elvindesouza/elvindesouza.github.io/src/about/about.md

 ## AutOSINT

+_Done as part of major project during Bachelors degree_

-A graphical user interface to automate OSINT/information gathering and reconnaissance Use is made of APIs, among other things, to generate results Documentation generated using Sphinx
+A graphical user interface to automate OSINT/information gathering and reconnaissance

+Made use of APIs to generate results

+Documentation generated using Sphinx

 ## [Small Network Hardening](https://elvindesouza.github.io/hardening)